 The Department for Education defines the checks as “short, light-touch assessments” that take about four to nine minutes to complete.

-Our results for 2018* showed that 94% of pupils at the end of Year 1 gained the required grade in the phonics tests whereas nationally it was 81%.
+Our results for 2022 showed that 97% of pupils at the end of Year 1 gained the required grade in the phonics test.
 All children who do not reach the required level have additional support to ensure that they are given every opportunity to develop their phonic skills and retake their phonics screening at the end of Year 2.

 When does the Year 1 phonics screening check take place?

-All Year 1 pupils will take the phonics screening check during the week commencing June 2021.
+All Year 1 pupils will take the phonics screening check during a specific week in June.